 See also: performance testing.

-A method of testing that validates some functionality or feature of your application.
+A method of testing that validates some functionality or feature of your app.
 The output of these tests should generally be a simple "pass" or "fail" – either your functionality worked as expected, or it didn't.

 See also: non-functional testing.